andreepratama27/anime-dashboard/EXPLANATION.md

 ## Things to Improve

-* Image Optimization
+* Image Optimization (implement lazy-loading image)
 * useTransition API for better transition when loading
-* Design System using CVA
+* Design System using CVA (for better handling long className from tailwind css)
-* Offline First
+* Offline First (react-query actuallyl have feature for this, but still in <em>Experimental</em>)
 * Protected Route